thingbound/discovery/README.md

 # tinkerhub-discovery

-This library contains base classes for building and consuming discovery mechanisms using JavaScript and TypeScript.
+This library contains base classes for building and consuming service discovery mechanisms using JavaScript and TypeScript.

 It is intended to be used to implement some sort of discovery mechanism, such